2019 13" MacBook Pro [8th,4C,U] + RP W5700 @ 32Gbps-TB3 (AKiTiO Node Titan) + macOS 10.15.4 // connected to USB-C only LG 5K Monitor

 Overview - eGPU driving a USB-C only monitor

 The eGPU is used to accelerate video production workflow (Adobe Premiere Pro, Avid, DaVinci Resolve).
 The main challenge for this setup was to be able to drive a monitor that ONLY has a USB-C input (the LG 5k).
-The BlackMagic PRO eGPU had supported this but was discontinued.
-As an alternative, I got the Radeon Pro W5700, which was the only card with USB-C output that I could find (as of April 2020).
+I got the Radeon Pro W5700, which was the only card with USB-C output that I could find (as of April 2020).
 The Akitio Node Titan is well designed and is one of the few using the latest Intel Titan Ridge chipset.

 2019 13" Macbook Pro (Intel Iris Plus Graphics 655 1536 MB)

 27-inch LG UltraFine 5K - Using USB-C input at 4K

 2nd HDMI monitor to get LG to power on

 Very easy install.
 Just the right amount of space in the enclosure for the 2 slot Radeon Pro card.
 Build quality and design of the enclosure is excellent.